-- These can be tricky and awkward.
-The recruiter is engaged by the employer who will often (not always) be looking to engage someone at the minimum pay rate possible.
-Different tactics arise depending on the recruiter and employer's approach. - Be knowledgeable about your worth in the market (in the particular industry segment), through desk research and networking.
-Be aware that different industries have different pay scales for roles, so be clear about your minimum acceptable pay. - Find out early what the anticipated pay range is and assume that, if you are offered the role, it will be at a rate either below or at the lower end of the stated range.
-Decide whether this is a satisfactory pay for the role. - If an employer wants to know your salary expectations and won't divulge what their budget or anticipated range is, then think about what this is conveying about their attitude to employees.
-You can state you want a pay rate commensurate with the role and responsibilities equitably positioned within the framework of the organisation. - Offer and acceptance; a verbal offer is usually made to indicate the outcome but always wait for the written offer and employment contract before commencing negotiations as there may be issues in the document that are not to your liking or need explanation. - Negotiations can cover a variety of issues including: - Salary, fixed component; you may be offered a lower salary than you expected.
+- i.
+Be knowledgeable about your worth in the market (in the particular industry segment), through desk research and networking.
+Be aware that different industries have different pay scales for roles, so be clear about your minimum acceptable pay. - ii.
+Find out early what the anticipated pay range is and assume that, if you are offered the role, it will be at a rate either below or at the lower end of the stated range.
+Decide whether this is a satisfactory pay for the role. - iii.
+If an employer wants to know your salary expectations and won't divulge what their budget or anticipated range is, then think about what this is conveying about their attitude to employees.
+You can state you want a pay rate commensurate with the role and responsibilities equitably positioned within the framework of the organisation. - iv.
+Offer and acceptance; a verbal offer is usually made to indicate the outcome but always wait for the written offer and employment contract before commencing negotiations as there may be issues in the document that are not to your liking or need explanation. - d.
+Negotiations can cover a variety of issues including: - i.
+Salary, fixed component; you may be offered a lower salary than you expected.
 Explain that you think the role is more senior or demanding than what they envisage.
 Suggest a reasonable amount based on your research.
 Only try this once.
-If they refuse to change, then attempt other angles described below, or accept or do not proceed. - Salary; variable component (short and long-term incentives); gain an understanding of the determination mechanism and the degree of control you will have over it.
+If they refuse to change, then attempt other angles described below, or accept or do not proceed. - ii.
+Salary; variable component (short and long-term incentives); gain an understanding of the determination mechanism and the degree of control you will have over it.
 This may be an area in which you have more freedom to negotiate a higher component.
-You may need to consult your tax advisor on any of these schemes so that you understand actualisation risks, cashflow and taxation implications. - Non salary benefits may be easier to negotiate such as: - Workplace location(s), frequency of attendance and where. - Extra annual leave - Study leave - Reduced hours per week. - Reduced days per week (e.g. 4×9 hour days) - Provision of required tools such as laptop, phone, printer and internet. - Essential technical equipment. - Motor vehicle or motor vehicle expenses. - Professional Development courses - Club Memberships - Industry Association memberships - Professional Accreditation costs. - Internal promotions or new roles in a given timeframe (which should be included in the employment contract if possible). - Employment contract: generally, the clauses that should be scrutinised, and don't hesitate to get qualified legal advice on this, include: - Confidentiality - Restraint of Trade; most important to obtain legal advice as these are enforceable. - Dismissal clauses - Period of notice - Retrenchment conditions
+You may need to consult your tax advisor on any of these schemes so that you understand actualisation risks, cashflow and taxation implications. - iii.
+Non salary benefits may be easier to negotiate such as: - 1.
+Workplace location(s), frequency of attendance and where. - 2.
+Extra annual leave - 3.
+Study leave - 4.
+Reduced hours per week. - 5.
+Reduced days per week (e.g. 4x9 hour days) - 6.
+Provision of required tools such as laptop, phone, printer and internet. - 7.
+Essential technical equipment. - 8.
+Motor vehicle or motor vehicle expenses. - 9.
+Professional Development courses. - 10.
+Club Memberships - 11.
+Industry Association memberships - 12.
+Professional Accreditation costs. - 13.
+Internal promotions or new roles in a given timeframe (which should be included in the employment contract if possible). - iv.
+Employment contract: generally, the clauses that should be scrutinised, and don't hesitate to get qualified legal advice on this, include: - 1.
+Confidentiality - 2.
+Restraint of Trade; most important to obtain legal advice as these are enforceable. - 3.
+Dismissal clauses - 4.
+Period of notice - 5.
+Retrenchment conditions